luxkub/Project-0/testing/README.md

 This script contains the unittests for the `database` module.
 The tests here are less thorough than the `authTests.py` file, but they cover a wider range of features.
 The database initialization, `dict_factory` conversion link, connection isolation level, and existence of the `inventory` table are all tested from this file.
 Students should consider adding more tests to check the existence of other tables and functionality of various query functions in the `db.py` file.

+Added test_item_exists and all_items_uploaded to test that the updated inventory items are uploading properly.

 ## coreTests.py File

 This script contains the unittests for the `core` module.
 Similar to the `authTests.py` file, the tests here are limited in scope.
 Functions from the `session.py` are tested, specfically ones that handle session management.
 More thorough testing for specific user sessions, multiple users, and any functions from the `utils.py` file would be a beneficial addition from students.